CurrieBen/PoPoPopUp-Latest-version/README.md

 ####The build

 * HTML 5, CSS and jQuery were used to create this game.
-* Animation was created using the Animate.css stylesheet.
+* Animation was done using jQuery.
 * The Google Web Font 'Gloria Hallelujah' and 'Caveat Brush' have been used to style the game.

 ![](./images/PoPoPopUpMidGame.png)